nextauthjs/next-auth/www/docs/configuration/callbacks.md

 e.g. `/api/auth/signin`, `getSession()`, `useSession()`, `/api/auth/session` (etc)

-On initial sign in with an OAuth provider, the raw oAuthProfile returned by the provider is also passed as a parameter - it is not available on subsequent calls.
+On initial sign in with an OAuth provider, the raw profile object returned by the provider is also passed as a parameter - it is not available on subsequent calls.

 You can take advantage of this to persist additional data you need from their